Alexian Brothers Worldwide

 The Sacred Heart Vice-Province - Ireland and England (Click to proceed to our Brothers in Ireland and England)

 This province has houses in Manchester, Dublin, and Knock.
 The vice-province of the Sacred Heart was established in England in 1875 in Manchester.
 The activities of the Brothers today are to continue providing care for the elderly sick and physically handicapped through a nursing home and Day Centre; AIDS ministry and care and rehabilitation of homeless men; and support for people suffering from schizophrenia and manic depression.
+Being close to the Shrine for our Lady of Knock, the Brothers have extended accommodations and hospitality to pilgrims, both for individuals and for groups who are visiting the Shrine.

 Immaculate Conception Province: USA/Philippines/Hungary (Click to proceed to our Brothers in the North American Region)

 The Alexian Brothers came to the United States in 1866 from Aachen, Germany.
-The American Province now sponsors and operates services in acute care and older adult ministries, i.e., residential and non- residential elderly care, with retirement centers, nursing centers, live-at-home services, respite care and PACE Programs.
-They also work with the hungry and homeless, including providing transitional housing for homeless with mental illness and/or HIV.
+The American Province now sponsors and operates services in acute care and older adult ministries, i.e., residential and non- residential elderly care, with retirement centers, nursing centers, live-at-home services, respite care, and PACE Programs.
+They also work with the hungry and homeless, including providing transitional housing for the homeless with mental illness and/or HIV.